dummybob/blog/blog/2018-07/automated-database-deployments-redgate-sql-change-automation-state-based.md

 Other recommendations on this screen:
 - I have supplied the username and password.
 I recommend using integrated security and having the Tentacle running as a specific service account.
 I don’t have Active Directory setup on my test machine so I used SQL Users for this demo.
-- Take a look at the [default SQL Compare Options](https://documentation.red-gate.com/sr1/using-sql-compare-options-in-sql-release/default-sql-compare-options-used-by-sql-release) and make sure they match what you need.
+- Take a look at the [default SQL Compare Options](https://documentation.red-gate.com/sr1/using-sql-compare-options-in-sql-release/default-sql-compare-options-used-by-sql-release), and make sure they match what you need.
 If they don’t, you need to supply the ones you want in the `SQL Compare Options (optional)` variable.
 You can view the documentation [here](https://documentation.red-gate.com/sc11/using-the-command-line/options-used-in-the-command-line).
 If you do decide to use custom options, I recommend creating a variable in a [library variable set](https://octopus.com/docs/deployment-process/variables/library-variable-sets) so those options can be shared across many projects.
 - Use a custom filter in the event you want to limit what the deployment process can change.
 I wrote a lengthy blog post on how to do that [here](https://www.codeaperture.io/2016/10/13/using-sql-source-control-to-filter-out-unwanted-items/).
 My personal preference is to filter out all users and let the DBAs manage them.
 Even better, let Octopus manage them since it can handle environmental differences.

 The next step is approving the database release.
-I recommend creating a custom team to be responsible for this.
-My preference is to skip this step in dev and QA.
+I recommend creating a custom team to be responsible for this, but I prefer to skip this step in dev and QA:

 ![](octopus-approve-database-changes.png)

 The create database release step makes use of the artifact functionality built into Octopus Deploy.
-This allows the approver to download the files and review them.
+This allows the approver to download the files and review them:

 ![](octopus-database-artifacts.png)

 The final step is deploying the database release.
-This step takes the delta script in the export data path and runs it on the target server.
-This is why I recommend putting the export path in a variable.
+This step takes the delta script in the export data path and runs it on the target server, which is why I recommend putting the export path in a variable:

 ![](octopus-deploy-database-release.png)

-That is it for the Octopus Deploy configuration.
-Now it is time to move on to the build server.
+That’s it for the Octopus Deploy configuration.
+Now it's time to move on to the build server.

 ### Build server configuration

-For this blog post, I will be using VSTS/TFS and TeamCity.
-The build should, at a least, do the following:
+For this blog post, I use VSTS/TFS and TeamCity.
+At a minimum, the build should do the following:

 1. Build a NuGet package containing the database state using the Redgate plug-in.
 2. Push that package to Octopus Deploy using the Octopus Deploy plug-in.